mamonaco1973/aws-sqs-keygen/README.md

 keypair requests and stores completed results in DynamoDB — all without managing any EC2 instances.

-A simple HTML frontend lets users trigger key generation requests directly from a browser using the deployed API endpoints.
+For testing this service, a simple HTML frontend lets users trigger key generation requests directly from a browser using the deployed API endpoints.

 ![webapp](webapp.png)